hannesdatta/thesis-guide/content/coach/firstmeeting.md

 ---
-title: "First advisor meeting"
+title: "First meeting"
 draft: false
 weight: 50
-date: 2021-01-15T09:00:00+02:00
+date: 2022-01-24T09:00:00+02:00
 ---

-# Preparation
+### Preparation

 Please prepare the following for your first meeting with your advisor.

 * (Re)share your thesis proposal
     * Please email/post your research proposal to your coach, even if you haven't updated it after handing it in (PDF format).
 Do so at least three days before the meeting.
-    * If you're supervised in a team, send the research proposal to your thesis partner, too.
+    * If you're supervised in a team, send the research proposal to members of your thesis circle.

 * Make an overview of the data that you have or plan to use
     * e.g., inform yourself about the dataset, make some descriptive statistics if possible; see also the section on describing your data on this site